 - Less interconnected porosity, creating improved sealing

 Sintering has been used for many years to improve component strength.
-It’s also a great way to increase density -- especially when you turn the heat up.
+It’s also a great way to improve magnetic properties -- especially when you turn the heat up.

+Sintering at these elevated temperatures opens opportunities to use other elements to improve performance.
 High-temp sintering forces grain growth in the material, resulting in stronger magnetic performance.
 High sintering temperature is especially important for silicon blends; otherwise they won’t fully diffuse into the base material.
-Full diffusion enhances strength and other key requirements of sintered metal.
+Full diffusion enhances magnetic performance and other key requirements of sintered metal.
 Meanwhile, better oxide reduction gives you stronger “necking” between each powder particle.

-Think of it this way: Higher temperature = higher density = higher performance.
+Think of it this way: Higher temperature = higher performance.

 Solenoid Response Time: The Result